apache/nuttx/configs/sam3u-ek/README.txt

   Startup files will probably cause you some headaches.
 The NuttX startup file is arch/arm/src/sam34/sam_vectors.S.
-You may need to build NuttX one time from the Cygwin command line in order to obtain the pre-built startup object needed by RIDE.
+You may need to build NuttX one time from the Cygwin command line in order to obtain the pre-built startup object needed by an IDE.

 NuttX EABI "buildroot" Toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^